pryv/dev-site/source/guides/data-modelling.md

 }
 ```

 The field `clientData` enables you to reference the event from which the processed result is originating and to make references across different events.

-- **Make a query on different events**
+#### Make a query on different events

+Grandma went to do an ECG recording on Monday morning, and still cannot remember the weight that was associated to her recording.
+Can you help her ?
-To get all the different events associated to the same event, we recommend to store all the references to these events in a single event on a dedicated stream, e.g "Session".
+To get all the different events associated to the same event (here the ECG recording), we recommend to store all the references to these events in a single event on a dedicated stream, e.g "Session".
-Let's say you want to get the weight (`mass/kg` event stored in the stream "Weight") associated to the ECG recording (`ecg/6-lead-recording` event stored in the stream "Recording").
+Here we want to get the weight (`mass/kg` event stored in the stream "Weight") associated to the ECG recording (`ecg/6-lead-recording` event stored in the stream "Recording").
 Pryv.io does not allow to filter events in the same way as a classic database when performing an "events.get" API call.

 A possible solution is to create a `session/record` event that contains all references to related events in a dedicated stream "ECG-Session":